December 17, 2020

 If you plan to get together, it’s probably going to be on a smaller scale than in years past.
 Letting yourself grieve what can’t be and embrace what can will help you enjoy the traditions you participate in.

-Listen as Provider Cassie Cottrell explains:
+Listen as Coach Cassie Cottrell explains:

 Part of what you can do to maintain some sense of normalcy is to make sure you’re really connecting with the people you do get to be with.
 In the smaller gatherings, you have more time to focus on the people that you are with.
 Use this time to learn more about the person you’re talking to.
 Connect with them on a deeper level.
 Strengthen your relationship, so any time apart becomes easier.

-Provider Melissa Turnage explains:
+Coach Melissa Turnage explains:

 Even thinking through how you “see” people will help.
 If you usually have a big dinner together, maybe you can still do a “drive-by dessert line.”
 Getting creative with how you get-together will give you the connection and keep you safe.

-Provider Kelly Richardson explains:
+Coach Kelly Richardson explains:

 For some people, local regulations or distance from loved-ones could prevent even small, quick get-togethers from being possible.
 Don’t forget that there are alternate modes of communication.
 And while some people have “Zoom fatigue,” joining to sing a few carols or sharing a toast might be enough connection with loved-ones to still feel special.

-Provider Clarissa Pyles explains:
+Coach Clarissa Pyles explains:

 Let this year go